Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 |Green	| 9 |≤ 25% (cornerstone: ≤ 20%; Polish: ≤ 15%)                                 |**Sentence length**: great! |

 ### 4) Consecutive sentences
-**What it does**: Checks whether there are more than 3 sentences in a row that start with the same word
+**What it does**: Checks whether there are more than 3 sentences in a row that start with the same word.

 **When applies**: When the text (cleaned with sanitizeText) has more than 50 characters (this is tied to the TextPresenceAssessment), and the research has a result.